A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - FYI: There are two entrances to the grounds: (1) the main entrance, the “East Gate,” located near the Subway/LIRR; and (2) the “South Gate” entrance near the iconic World’s Fair “Unisphere” (globe) – see map above.
 While lines tend to be shorter by the South Gate, the wait may end up being about the same because there are fewer attendants and metal detectors.

-One of the best-kept secrets is that you can usually enter the US Open grounds for free on the second Thursday (gates open at noon, must arrive before 5pm) and see the Doubles Semifinals plus all-star wheelchair players, the world’s top juniors, and incredible collegiate players.
+One of the best-kept secrets is that for years the US Open has offered free grounds admission on the second Thursday of the main tournament (gates usually open at 11:00am or Noon, must arrive before 5pm) — offering an opportunity to see the Men’s Doubles Semifinals plus all-star wheelchair players, the world’s top juniors, and incredible collegiate players.

 If you are a serious tennis fan, particularly if you’re a doubles player, this is a day not to be missed.